 UC Health at Carrizo Springs ICF:

-During the COVID-19 pandemic, HHS has prioritized the health and safety of UC by modifying operations in accordance with CDC guidelines, which include quarantining and testing newly arrived UC and adhering to social distancing principles in all ORR facilities.
-As stated previously, the children placed at the Carrizo Springs facility are medically cleared and have completed a routine COVID-19 intake quarantine at other ORR licensed care providers.
+During the COVID-19 pandemic, HHS has prioritized the health and safety of UC by modifying operations in accordance with CDC guidelines, to include quarantining and testing newly arrived UC.
 Additional mitigation strategies include:

 - Adherence to CDC guidance for the mitigation of virus spread in congregate settings.

 - Ensuring all appropriate protocols, resources, and mitigation measures are in place to prevent COVID-19 infection and/or spread within the UC population.

 - Ensuring all appropriate protocols, resources, and mitigation measures are in place to prevent COVID-19 infection and/or spread within all personnel assigned to the incident.

 - Reduced census numbers to adhere to social distancing recommendations consistent with CDC guidelines.